Updated on December 20, 2024

 Cold Medications (Pseudoephedrine)

-Pseudoephedrine is a stimulant.
-Its intended use is relieving nasal and sinus congestion.
-Large doses of pseudoephedrine might cause hallucinations or an intense high.
+Pseudoephedrine is a stimulant used to relieve nasal and sinus congestion.
+Larger doses of pseudoephedrine might cause hallucinations or an intense high.

 Abuse of this drug causes: